Synopsis

 The film examines the effects of highly concentrated landownership and the failing system of accountability within private conservation.
 These disparate topics are neatly brought together by the crimes and abuses committed by one of Chile's most renowned private nature reserves.

-This event is in cooperation with FIVAS and Norwegian Solidarity Committee for Latin America (LAG).
+This event is in cooperation with HUMAN and FIVAS.

 Screenings